Skip to main content

 ”Window is not defined” Error

-If you see this error in Next.js, ensure you’re using the "use client" directive and checking for window:
+If you see this in Next.js, ensure you’re using the "use client" directive:

 "use client";